MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/Warehousing/warehouse-how-to-set-up-locations.md

 ---
-    title: How to: Set Up Locations | Microsoft Docs
+    title: How to Set Up Locations | Microsoft Docs
     description: You can keep track of items in different locations by setting up locations.
     services: project-madeira
     documentationcenter: ''